HelloWounderworld/fine-tuning-qlora/README.md

             --batch_size 4 \
             --gradient_accumulation_steps 2

+    Where the LLM is downloaded, inside docker container, if you build it as root level

+        /root/.cache/huggingface/hub

 5. Converting Fine-Tuned model to the .gguf file - to make more easy to test with ollama:

         https://www.reddit.com/r/LocalLLaMA/comments/1amjx77/how_to_convert_my_finetuned_model_to_gguf/?rdt=56046